scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 with recommendations on default priors for commonly used parameters, via the Stan manual :cite:`StanManual` and other online materials.
+In our case study, we chose an LKJ prior (line 39) for the correlation matrix, one of the pre-implemented distributions in Stan.
+The LKJ prior has certain attractive properties and is a recommended prior for correlation matrices in Stan (for reasons beyond the scope of this paper).
+It has only one parameter (we set it to 2) which pulls slightly the correlation terms towards 0.
-In our case study, we chose an LKJ prior for the correlation matrix which has certain attractive properties and is pre-implemented in Stan.
-Another example is the half-Cauchy prior distribution for scale parameters such as standard deviation.
-Stan accepts restrictions on parameters, such as :code:`vector<lower=0>[Kc] sigma;` which are respected even when combined with a prior distribution such as :code:`sigma~cauchy(0, 2.5);` to yield constrained priors.
+Another example is the half-Cauchy prior distribution for scale parameters such as standard deviation (line 40).
+Half-Cauchy is the recommended prior for standard deviation parameters because its support is the positive real line but it has higher dispersion than other alternatives such as the normal distribution.
+Note that it is easy to truncate any pre-implemented distribution.
+Stan accepts restrictions on parameters.
+For example, we restrict the parameter for standard deviation to be positive (line 18).
+This restriction is then respected when combined with the prior distribution defined later (line
+40) to yield a constrained half-Cauchy prior.

 *Fit diagnostics*